 Yet, we still have a deep love and burden for the children, families, and churches in Uganda.
 The need for biblical training and discipleship remains.
 So, on our return, we formed 28:19 Ministries to facilitate discipleship and training among the pastors of the thirty plus churches we were working with in the north.

-God gave David and I a love and burden for children individually as singles and we continued that through courting and into marriage.
-We have a burden to invest in children, by discipling parents and pastors, rooting them deeply in the word of God and who they are in Christ, as well as who Christ is in and to them.
+God gave David and I a love and burden for children individually as singles and we continued that through courting and all through marriage.
+We have a desire to invest in children, by discipling parents and pastors, rooting them deeply in the word of God and their true identity in Christ, as well as who Christ is in and to them.
 God made little people with incredible openness while they are young.
-A few years ago George Barna conducted a research on children and parenting in the church and later wrote Revolutionary Parenting based on his study.
-Barna termed the name “spiritual champions”.
-(I don’t favor the term, yet agree with the concept.
+Several years ago George Barna conducted a research on children and parenting in the church and later wrote Revolutionary Parenting based on his study.
+Barna termed the name “spiritual champions.”
+(I don’t favor the term, yet I do agree with the concept.
 I prefer: Life-long Believers, Overcomers, Victorious Ones, Surrendered Ones. . .)
 You can draw many conclusions from this study, but here is what I surmised:

 ~Children were made by an amazing God who created them open, curious, and hungry to learn.

 ~God made them imitators, so whatever we put before them needs to be worth imitating, including ourselves.

 ~Children are relational and need our time.

 ~The word of God is incredibly powerful to hide in the heart of a child and will reap great reward.